Patient/Client Rights and Responsibilities

 You can do something about it.

 The GBACHC is committed to providing excellent, people-centred care to all patients/clients.
-If you have feedback or have a concern about the care you or someone else is receiving, please complete the feedback form.

 Understanding patient/client satisfaction is fundamental for the GBACHC to continue to provide high quality, effective and people-centred care.
 Please share your experience by taking the Patient/Client Satisfaction Survey.